Finding Drafts Around the Home Increasing Your Energy Costs

 - Vents and fans – A tight fit is also important with each of your vents.

 Inspect each of these areas for any air leaks.
 If you find them, repair them properly.
-Doing this, you could see significant improvements in your overall heating and cooling costs.
+By doing this, you could see significant improvements in your overall heating and cooling costs.
 Be vigilant about the process, too.
 By moving room to room, you’ll spot all potential problem areas.
 Soon, you’ll notice it’s easier to control the comfort in each room of your home.